sampottinger/py_common_subseq/README.md

  - **seq_1:** Any integer indexable collection (list, tuple, etc.).
 The first collection to find subsequences in.
  - **seq_2:** Any integer indexable collection (list, tuple, etc.).
 The second collection to find subsequences in.
+ - **sep:** Seperator to put between elements when constructing a subsequence.
+Keyword argument defaulting to ''.
+ - **empty_val:** The value to use to represent the empty set.
+Keyword argument defaulting to ''.
  - **return:** Python standard lib set.
 Set of subsequences in common between seq_1 and seq_2.